zyh482/nlpForBeginner_zyh/README.md

  | Bert-base |	53.93%	|	53.2% |
  | Glove+RNN |	62.88%	|	43.6% |

-others : State-of-the-art accuracy using the same model to solve the task Scource from https://paperswithcode.com/sota.(The following is the same.)
+others : State-of-the-art accuracy using the same model to solve the task.
+Scource from https://paperswithcode.com/sota .
+(The following is the same.)<br>
 But 'others' in this table is the accuracy of SST-5.
 It's not the same dataset.
 ## Task-2： 文本匹配
 ### Dataset： snli_1.0